srivatsanrajagopal/P1-LaneLines/README.md

 Udacity CarND Nanodegree problem

-The goals / steps of this project are the following:

-Make a pipeline that finds lane lines on the road Reflect on your work in a written report
-Reflection
+This repository contains the first project deliverables.

+* Image outputs with lane lines marked for the test images provided in the poject are in [test_images_output directory] (CarND-LaneLines-P1/test_images_output)

 ## The Pipeline for identifying lane lines